Optional Categories

 </script>

-The next step is to extend your configuration by adding the property optionalCookies and as many categories as you'd like to present to the user.
-Facebook Pixel, Linkedin Insight and Twitter Pixel are examples of third party software you may be adding to your website that would require a category.
+The next step is to extend your Cookie Control configuration by adding the property optionalCookies and as many categories as you'd like to present to the user.
+You can either create categories for each product used - such as Facebook Pixel, Linkedin Insight or Twitter Pixel; or group them by type - such as analytics, or marketing.

 To create a category, add a JavaScript Object within optionalCookies containing the following properties:

-In the example scenario, this would be single category to make users aware analytics software may be used on the website:
+In the example scenario, this would be two categories to make users aware analytics and marketing software may be used on the website:

 const config = {